tom-seddon/beeblink/docs/server.md

 will then try to load it from this location, not the current folder, when using the bootstrap program or `*BLSELFUPDATE`.

+The server will autodetect and open any FTDI devices thet look like they might be a Tube serial board.
+If it's opening any such devices that you aren't using for BeebLink, use `--serial-exclude` to have them excluded.
+The exclusion is by device serial number (as seen in the output) so that it stays excluded if the COM port assignments change.

 # Using a config file

-You can create a config file to avoid having to specify folders on the command line each time.
-The server will try to load this automatically on startup each time.
+You can create a JSON config file to avoid having to specify folders on the command line each time.
+The config file stores the settings for the following command-line flags:

+* list of folders to search for volumes
+* `--git`
+* `--default-volume`
+* `--avr-rom`
+* `--serial-rom`
+* `--serial-exclude`

 The server can create the config file for you based on the command line options you provide.
 Use the `--save-config` option to do this.